garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 A rebuilt version of my original HTML5 avoider game, cleaned up, modular, and easier to expand.
 Still simple, still fun, but smarter under the hood.

-Built with vanilla JS and Canvas
+Built with **vanilla JS** and **Canvas**
-Work in progress, evolving into a mini game engine
+Work in progress, evolving into a **mini game engine**
 Made for learning, experimenting, and future projects

 ---

 ## Helpers.js Overview

 `helpers.js` contains core utility classes that support the controller, including asset management, rendering, input handling, and timers.
-Updates modernize the codebase with proper OOP design:
+Modernized with proper OOP design and private fields for safety:

-- **Sprite** now tracks its own loaded state and dimensions
+- **Sprite** tracks its own loaded state and dimensions
 - **ObjHolder** efficiently manages objects with optional ordered rendering
 - **Device** safely handles drawing sprites and text on the canvas
+- **Layer** system organizes rendering into clean, modular pieces

 This makes asset management consistent, rendering safer and more reliable, and the system easier to extend.